How Coupler.io’s Analytical Engine Powers Verified AI Calculations

 Where the Analytical Engine works inside Coupler.io

 The Analytical Engine is not a standalone product.
-It powers every AI surface inside Coupler.io, including AI Agent, AI integrations, and AI insights.
+It underpins question-based analysis in two Coupler AI experiences:

-• AI Integrations connect your prepared data to external AI tools like Claude, ChatGPT, Gemini, and others.
-Coupler.io handles the data pipeline and calculations; the AI tool receives verified results and interprets them in conversation.
+- AI Integrations connect your prepared Coupler.io data to supported external AI tools such as Claude, ChatGPT, Gemini, and others.
+The AI can ask for the data it needs, while Coupler.io performs the calculations before the results are interpreted in the conversation.

 Connect your business data to AI with Coupler.io